 Cardiff City Football Club is a Welsh football club based in the city of Cardiff.
-They currently feature in the English Premier League and are the only non-English side to have won any of the three major English competitions.
+They currently feature in the English Championship and are the only non-English side to have won any of the three major English competitions.

 The club was founded in 1899 as Riverside AFC by Bartley Wilson and in 1900 joined the Cardiff & District League for their maiden competitive season.
 In 1905 the club bestowed with the City status by King Edward VII and the club was rechristened as Cardiff City in 1908.

 Cardiff City soon joined the Southern League Second Division and enjoyed their most successful period in their history in the 1920s, when after reaching the English top flight in the 1921-1922 season, they finished runners-up to Huddersfield Town FC in 1924 in the first division on goal average, reached the FA Cup final in 1925 and 1927 and won the Cup in 1927 by defeating Arsenal in the final.